Networking · Cisco Catalyst Switch Lab 1

 8. Save or Discard the Configuration

-In this example, I'm going to enter in 2 to save the configuration to NVRAM (startup-config) and exit to the command prompt.
+I choose option 2 to save to NVRAM (startup-config) and exit to the prompt.

 conf14.png